top of page

 This method poses a challenge for processing very large datasets of visual information, incorporating direct and indirect measurements of the environment, to predict biological indicators.
 A statistical machine learning approach is proposed to enable classification tools that can predict the composition of benthic biological communities based on analysis of wide-area high-resolution photographic transects of selected seamount terrain.

-Global Oceans’ recent acquisition of the 6000-meter Ocean Explorer 6000 Towed Sonar Vehicle, and our plan to rebuild the system with high resolution cameras, video, multibeam sonar, and precision control, will enable the collection of wide-area visual data at depth for the GSP project.
+Global Oceans’ deployment of the Innerspace 6000 TIA (Towed Instrument Array) vehicle to be built with high resolution cameras, video, multibeam sonar, and precision control, will enable the collection of wide-area visual data at depth for the GSP project.

 Read more about this proposed approach in the GSP Program Highlights section here.